zlatanned/go-rest-mongo/README.md

-# go-rest-movies
+# go-rest-mongo
-Exploring GO by creating RESTful endpoints for playing with movies
+Exploring GO by creating RESTful endpoints using MongoDB